sujithmu/Angular-Kanban-Dashboard/README.md

 ## Tasks can be moved between the columns

-Tasks can be moved between clumns 'To Do', 'Implementing', 'Done' by drag and drop.
+Tasks can be moved between columns 'To Do', 'Implementing', 'Done' by drag and drop.
 Angular material is used for this functionality.
-Tasks added can be deleted as well.
+Tasks can be deleted as well.

 ## Development server